bekk/bekk-christmas/post/react/4-steps-for-the-getting-your-react-code-ready-for-christmas.md

   it's probably time to do some proper refactoring of your react code.
 Here are four steps which I have recognized to help me get going.
 It's time to roll up your sleeves.
+description: Let's get ready for Christmas by refactoring an Advent Candles React application🎄✨
 links: []
 authors:
   - Nora Futsæter